gustavovaliati/cron-display/README.md

    2. Responsive UI;
 2. Remote Controller:
    1. Accessible via any Web Browser in any device connected to the local network;
+   2. Shows the remaining time in the bottom of the screen, so one doesn't need to keep looking at the displaying monitor;
+   3. Allows multiple simultaneous connected users;
 3. Multi-platform.

 ## Development & Collaboration